2ndQuadrant/pglogical/README.md

   - `relation` - name or OID of the table to be removed from the set

 - `pglogical.replication_set_add_sequence(set_name name, relation regclass, synchronize_data boolean)`
-  Adds a table to replication set.
+  Adds a sequence to the specified replication set.

   Parameters:
   - `set_name` - name of the existing replication set